On this page

 The Strategy sits across and supports the delivery of the HIV Action Plan, Hepatitis C Action Plan and National Syphilis Action Plan, to eliminate the transmission of these infections by 2030.

-HIV Action Plan
+Aotearoa New Zealand’s HIV Action Plan

-In March 2023, Manatū Hauora | Ministry of Health published the HIV Action Plan which outlines a path to eliminate local transmission of HIV by 2030 and ensure people living with HIV have healthy lives free from stigma and discrimination.
+The HIV Action Plan aims to eliminate both local HIV transmission and deaths due to acquired immunodeficiency syndrome (AIDS) and ensure people living with HIV have healthy lives free from stigma and discrimination.

-Actions in the HIV Action Plan are organised into four focus areas:
+The Action Plan has four focus areas:

-- surveillance, information and knowledge systems;
+- surveillance, information and knowledge systems

-- combination of prevention and health promotion;
+- combination prevention and health promotion

-- testing and linkage to care;
+- testing and linkage to care

 - support for people living with HIV, including addressing stigma and discrimination.